What is a runny nose?

 Many elderly people can also suffer from a runny nose.
 When we get older, certain processes in the body work less well.
 For example, the vascular tension of the blood vessels in the nose can be reduced, causing it to become more irritated.
 The blood vessels can also become a little porous.
 This releases moisture which drips from the nose.
 This can lead to a chronic runny nose.

-How do you fix a runny nose?
+What to do about a runny nose?

 The small, short-lived runny noses quickly resolve on their own.
 Like when you stop exercising or go back to the heat.
 After half an hour the complaints usually disappear.